julianburr/talk-dont-stay-hydrated/README.md

 # talk-dont-stay-hydrated

-Example code for meetup talk on hydration
+Slides and demo code for my conference talk about hydration and React Server Components.